 Method 1: Install Linux 6.4 kernel on Ubuntu with kernel installer

-The easiest way to install the latest basic Linux kernel on your Ubuntu PC is to use a graphical tool called Mainline Kernels Installer.
-With this tool you can install the PPA by running the following commands in the Terminal application.
+The easiest way to install the latest mainline Linux kernel on your Ubuntu PC is to use a graphical tool called Mainline Kernels .
+With this particular tool you can install the PPA by running the following commands on the Terminal.

 sudo add-apt-repository ppa:cappelikan/ppa sudo apt update && sudo apt full-upgrade sudo apt install -y mainline